 Variables

-Register, and Operation. registers or a qubit.
-And we should be able to give their initial value (it can be typed or duck-typed language).
-For instance, the following C language family syntax can be used:
+Also, we should be able to give their initial value (it can be typed or duck-typed language).
+For instance, the following C language family syntax can be used for these variables:

 x = 1, y = 0;